 - Click Settings on the left side of the page

-- Click Duplicate Detection under Advanced Settings.
+- Click Duplicate Detection under Data Quality.
 The duplicate detection settings window will appear on the right side of the page.

 - You can enable duplicate detection on Contact records, Company records, or Job records.
 To turn duplicate detection on for a record-type, just click the Basic/Custom toggle so that CUSTOM is highlighted.

 - Make sure to save and refresh the page before leaving to update your changes.

 After you turn it ON, you will see a an input box labeled "match on any of these fields" and a "Allow detected duplicate records to be saved anyway" checkbox.
 These controls are used to configure how the duplicate detection will behave...

 First, click the magnifying-glass icon in the "match on any of these fields" box, then select which fields you want the system to match on when determining if a record is a duplicate.

 For most users, when setting up duplicate detection on contacts, we suggest that you select either just "Email Addresses", or select both "Email Addresses" and "Name".

 - If you select just the "Email Addresses" field, then the system will only check the contact's email address when determining if a record is a duplicate (so if two contact's have the exact same email address then they are considered duplicates)

 - If you choose both the "Email Addresses" and "Name" fields, then the system will consider records to be duplicates if they have either the same email address or if they have the same name (i.e., the same first name and last name).

 Note: If you click on the blue any link in "match on any of these fields" it will change to "match on all of these fields".
 In this case then it will consider two contacts to be duplicates if they have both the same email address and the same name. (if you are only matching on a single field, such as "email addresses", then it doesn't matter whether it says "any" or "all", since there is only a single field to compare).